-In selecting Hospital for Special Surgery (HSS) for your orthopedic and rheumatologic care, you are entering a hospital with a rich tradition of innovation and education that has long established HSS as an internationally recognized center of excellence for musculoskeletal health care.
+In selecting HSS for your orthopedic and rheumatologic care, you are entering a hospital with a rich tradition of innovation and education that has long established HSS as an internationally recognized center of excellence for musculoskeletal health care.
 If your doctor asks you to consider enrollment in a research study (clinical trial) as part of your care, you can be assured that this request is in keeping with the HSS mission of delivering healthcare of the highest quality.

 Your participation in clinical research is a valuable contribution to medical science.
 It is the essential road to discovery of new and better health care, and it is the way that doctors and researchers translate new knowledge into safe and effective practices and procedures in medicine and surgery.
 As the leading academic center in musculoskeletal medicine, HSS is dedicated to the highest standards of clinical care, education, and research.
 Research is the engine that drives this academic excellence and the best patient care possible.